 Meanwhile, upsides to YouTube TV include unlimited—yes, unlimited—cloud DVR storage that keeps recorded shows for up to nine months.
 YouTube TV’s search function is also among the best in live TV streaming, thanks to its Google integration.

-YouTube TV offers just one package, a $64.99-a-month deal that delivers mostly complete live local channel lineups in over 100 markets and on-demand versions where select networks are absent (like The CW).
-YouTube TV is also the only live TV streaming service that carries PBS and PBS Kids, and it offers 15 premium add-on channels ranging from HBO Max to FOX Soccer Plus.
+YouTube TV offers just one package, a $72.99/mo. deal that delivers mostly complete live local channel lineups in over 100 markets and on-demand versions where select networks are absent (like The CW).
+YouTube TV is also the only live TV streaming service that carries PBS and PBS Kids, and it offers 15 premium add-on channels ranging from Max to FOX Soccer Plus.

 As for sports, ESPN, ESPN2, FS1, FS2, NBC Sports Network, CBS Sports Network, and Big Ten Network are all included with YouTube TV.
 It also carries regional sports channels, in addition to NFL Network, MLB Network, and NBA TV.

 But there are some holes in YouTube TV’s entertainment channel lineup.
 It lacks channels like A&E, Lifetime, and VICE.
 What is a life without The First 48, Married at First Sight, or wall-to-wall F*ck, That’s Delicious episodes?
 We’re asking for a friend.

 YouTube TV’s recent price hikes irked customers as well, even though they also gained over a dozen new channels including Comedy Central, Paramount Network, and BET.
 In 2021, TeenNick, MTV2, MTV Classic, and three more were added to YouTube TV, pushing the channel count to over 100 in some markets.

 We think YouTube TV is the complete package when it comes to live TV streaming, hence our best overall ranking.

 YouTube TV on a smart TV.
 Image credit: CableTV.com.